 His areas of work include: professional negligence, possession, rent arrears, Landlord and Tenant renewal under the 1954 Act, dilapidations, right of way disputes, breach of restrictive covenants and/or modification or discharge of the same, nuisance, Party Wall act, proprietary estoppal, resulting/constructive trusts, agricultural disputes (particularly those in connection with the 1986 Act, amongst others), breach of contract, misrepresentation and franchise disputes.
 He has also developed a particular specialism in flood related disputes and was invited to write a paper for the Agricultural Law Association (ALA) accordingly.

 Mark is a member of the Property Litigation Association, ALA, Country Land Owners Association, Suffolk Agricultural Association and Essex Agricultural Society.
-He was also named as a recommended lawyer in last year’s Legal 500 rankings.
+He was also named as a next generation lawyer in the 2017 Legal 500 rankings and Rising Star in the 2021 Legal 500 rankings.